Regis Prograis: Prograis vs. Catterall

 Regis Prograis was scheduled to face Jack Catterall in a 12-round junior welterweight bout at Co-op Live Arena in Manchester, England on August 24, 2024.
 The contest was postponed after Catterall suffered an injury and instead took place on 26 October 2024 at the same venue.
 Prograis lost the fight by unanimous decision.

 Prograis vs. Duarte

-Prograis is scheduled to face Oscar Duarte at Honda Center in Anaheim, CA on February 15, 2025.
+Prograis was scheduled to face Oscar Duarte at Honda Center in Anaheim, CA on February 15, 2025.

 Prograis vs. Diaz

-On August 2, 2025 in Chicago, Prograis bagged his first win since 2023 against former world champion Joseph “JoJo” Diaz by unanimous decision - 98-92, 96-94 and 96-94.
+On August 2, 2025, in Chicago, Prograis bagged his first win since 2023 against former world champion Joseph Diaz by unanimous decision with the judges scoring it 98–92, 96–94 and 96–94.

+Prograis vs. Benn

+Prograis was defeated by Conor Benn at the Tottenham Hotspur Stadium in London on 11 April 2026 as the co-main event of Tyson Fury vs. Arslanbek Makhmudov, broadcast on Netflix.
+The fight was contested at a 150 lb catchweight limit, with Benn weighing in at 149.5 lbs, and Prograis weighing in lighter at 148.1 lbs.
+Benn won by unanimous decision.

+Retirement

+After the loss to Benn, Prograis announced his retirement from boxing.
+Less than a week later, Prograis made a U-turn and said he may return to boxing in a couple of years when he turned 40, but would not be competing at super lightweight.